MUploader/penmode3/README.md

 ## TODO

+ * Fix that login!!!
  * Better Frontend/Client UI
  * Finish the Socket.io communication protocol
  * Write more Plugins
+ * More joke with location hash and path
+ * Review all the wiki and the gh-pages

 ## Hacking/Improving penmode3
 If you are interested in Improving penmode3, or you only want to have